philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 My colleague Addy Osmani did [a study of 6000+ websites](https://medium.com/reloading/javascript-start-up-performance-69200f43b201) built with popular web frameworks and found that on average they blocked the main thread for 4.4 seconds while just parsing and compiling JavaScript.
 That's 4.4 seconds where users can't click any links or select any text!

 In addition to parsing and compiling, executing JavaScript also blocks the main thread.
 Every JavaScript function that runs on your page is going to block the main thread for some amount of time.
-While JavaScript functions tend to be small and typically execute very quickly, the more functions you run at a time, the more likely those small times are to add up to something noticeable by the user.
+While JavaScript functions tend to be small and usually execute very quickly, the more functions you run at a time, the more likely those are to add up to something noticeable by the user.

 This is especially true if you use a web framework or virtual DOM library that manages component re-rendering in response to state changes.
 Many of these libraries define component lifecycle methods that all get run synchronously whenever there's a change.
 For an app with a lot of components, this can easily be thousands of function calls.